 Educators also can benefit from earning micro-credentials because they can gain recognition for new discrete skills they learn throughout their careers.
-The nonprofit, Digital Promise, has developed an educator micro-credentialing system, noting that educator micro-credentials can identify, capture, recognize, and share the practices of our best educators.
+Nonprofits such as, Digital Promise and Friday Institute, have developed an educator micro-credentialing system, noting that educator micro-credentials can identify, capture, recognize, and share the practices of our best educators.
 Proponents view micro-credentials as a promising emerging professional development strategy.